Inkscape

-Inkscape is a free and open-source vector graphics editor used to create vector images, primarily in the Scalable Vector Graphics (SVG) format.
-Other formats can be imported and exported.
+Inkscape is a free and open-source software vector graphics editor released under a GNU General Public License (GPL) 2.0 or later.
+It is used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagrams, and flowcharts.
+It uses vector graphics to allow for sharp printouts and renderings at unlimited resolution and is not bound to a fixed number of pixels like raster graphics.

+Inkscape uses Scalable Vector Graphics (SVGs) as its main file format.
+It can import and export various file formats, including Adobe Illustrator (AI), Encapsulated PostScript (EPS), PDF, PostScript (PS) and PNG.

 Inkscape can render primitive vector shapes (e.g. rectangles, ellipses, polygons, arcs, spirals, stars and 3D boxes) and text.
-These objects may be filled with solid colors, patterns, radial or linear color gradients and their borders may be stroked, both with adjustable transparency.
+These objects may be filled with solid colors, patterns, and radial or linear color gradients, and their borders may be stroked, both with adjustable transparency.
 Embedding and optional tracing of raster graphics is also supported, enabling the editor to create vector graphics from photos and other raster sources.
-Created shapes can be further manipulated with transformations, such as moving, rotating, scaling and skewing.
+Created shapes can be further manipulated with geometric transformations, such as moving, rotating, scaling, and skewing.

 History

 Inkscape began in 2003 as a code fork of the Sodipodi project.
-Sodipodi, developed since 1999, was itself based on Raph Levien's Gill (GNOME Illustration Application).
-One of the main priorities of the Inkscape project was interface consistency and usability by following the GNOME human interface guidelines.
+Sodipodi, developed since 1999, was based on Raph Levien's GNOME Illustration Application (Gill).
+One of the main priorities of the Inkscape project was interface consistency and usability by following the GNOME Human Interface Guidelines.